-If your dog isn’t getting enough attention, physically or emotionally, this can lead to stress which could later turn into aggression.
+If your dog isn’t getting enough attention, physically or emotionally, this can lead to stress, which could turn into aggression.

-Cross-breeding can make your greyhound predisposed to aggression more than other dogs of the same breed.
+Cross-breeding can predispose your greyhound to aggression more than other dogs of the same breed.

-If your greyhound feels overwhelmed or threatened by another animal or human, then it may become aggressive.
+If your greyhound feels overwhelmed or threatened by another animal or human, it may become aggressive.

-Alternatively, because greyhounds are very prone to separation anxiety; if they are left alone for long periods, this can also be a problem.
+Alternatively, greyhounds are prone to separation anxiety; if they are left alone for long periods, this can also be a problem.